-To address food waste and wasted food in Washington, the 2019 Washington Legislature passed ESHB 1114, now codified as 70A.205.715 RCW.
+To address food waste and wasted food in Washington, the 2019 Washington Legislature unanimously passed the Food Waste Reduction Act, now codified as RCW 70A.205.715.

 We developed the 2015 baseline data, and further defined the edible food waste reduction goal, resulting in the following statewide food waste reduction goals:

-Goal 1: Reduce food waste generated by 50 percent by 2030.
+Goal 1: Reduce food waste generated by 50 percent by 2030

-Goal 2: Reduce at least half of edible food waste by 2030.
+Goal 2: Reduce at least half of edible food waste by 2030

 We were also tasked to develop and implement a food waste reduction plan that focuses on three key strategies:

-- Prevention: Prevent and reduce the amount of food that's wasted.
+- Prevention: Prevent and reduce the amount of food that's wasted

-- Rescue: Rescue edible food that would otherwise be wasted and ensure the food reaches those who need it.
+- Rescue: Rescue edible food that would otherwise be wasted and ensure the food reaches those who need it

-- Recovery: Support productive uses of inedible food materials, including using it for animal feed, energy production through anaerobic digestion, and for off-site or on-site management systems including composting, vermicomposting, or other biological systems.
+- Recovery: Support productive uses of inedible food materials, including using it for animal feed, energy production through anaerobic digestion, and for off-site or on-site management systems including composting, vermicomposting, or other biological systems